Arksine/moonraker/docs/web_api.md

 If the system reports CPU temp at `/sys/class/thermal/thermal_zone0` then temperature will be supplied in the `cpu_temp` field.
 Otherwise the field will be set to `null`.

+If the system reports network statistics at `/proc/net/dev` then the `network` field will contain network statistics.
+All available interfaces will be tracked.
+Each interface reports the following fields:

+- `rx_bytes`: total number of bytes received over the interface
+- `tx_bytes`: total number of bytes transferred over the interface
+- `bandwidth`: estimated current bandwidth used (both rx and tx) in bytes/second

+If network information is not available then the `network` field will contain an empty object.

 ### File Operations